bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 }
 ```

-#### Listen to registration callbacks
+### Listen to registration callbacks

-To receive callbacks when registration is completed, add a listener to the CardRegistrationForm after you have set the contentView in onCreate.
-First make the activity implement ICardRegistrationCallback.
+To receive callbacks when registration is completed, add a listener to the CardRegistrationForm.
+First make the activity implement ICardRegistrationCallback as in the code example.

 ```java

 public class NativeCardRegistrationActivity extends AppCompatActivity implements ICardRegistrationCallback {

     @Override